masastack/MASA.Blazor/src/Docs/Masa.Docs.Shared/wwwroot/pages/about/security-disclosure/en-US.md

 ## Suggestions for this policy

-If you have suggestions on how to improve this process, please submit using <a href="https://github.com/BlazorComponent/Masa.Blazor/issues" target="_blank">issue</a>.
+If you have suggestions on how to improve this process, please submit using [issue](https://github.com/BlazorComponent/Masa.Blazor/issues).